-farm cultivation systemsfarming System Shifting Cultivation/Bush Fallowing. this are the various methods applied by an individual farmer in order to increase yield. there are different types of farming systems but in this post are are going to take look at a few of them.
+These are the various methods applied by an individual farmer in order to increase yield. there are different types of farming systems but in this post, I am going to take a look at a few of them.

-the following underlisted are some farming systems, their advantages and disadvantages. so tbe first on menu is Bush Fallowing
+the following listed are some farming systems, their advantages and disadvantages. so the first on the menu is Bush Fallowing

 Advantages of Bush fallowing system farm cultivation

-2. another important aspect of of this system of farm cultivation is that it prevents the rapid spread of crop pests-and diseases around the farm.
+- another important aspect of this system of farm cultivation is that it prevents the rapid spread of crop pests-and diseases around the farm.

-4. This system reduces farmers\’ cost of production in terms of erosion control practices and fertilizer usage.
+- This system reduces farmers\’ cost of production in terms of erosion control practices and fertilizer usage.

-4. The system reduces farmers\’ cost of production in terms of erosion control practices and fertilizer usage.
+- The system reduces farmers\’ cost of production in terms of erosion control practices and fertilizer usage.

-The system involves dividing an available farmland into portions mostly practice as land tenure system.
 The farmer (then) farms on one portion for some time before moving to the next portion, in a definite order.
-This illustrated below:
+This is illustrated below:

 Advantages of land rotation system of farm cultivation